-- Develop a greenhouse gas inventory to better link transportation and air quality improvements - Manner that reduces greenhouse gas emissions, fuel use and saves the City in operating costs over time. - Use greenhouse gas inventory to develop additional policies that reduce the City's largest sources of emissions at the City operations and community levels.
+- Develop a greenhouse gas inventory to better link transportation and air quality improvements - Implement City operations and assets in a manner that reduces greenhouse gas emissions, fuel use and saves the City in operating costs over time. - Use greenhouse gas inventory to develop additional policies that reduce the City's largest sources of emissions at the City operations and community levels.